cmu-sei/helm-charts/charts/moodle/README.md

 ### File Upload Issues

 - Verify `moodle.php.uploadMaxFilesize` is sufficient
-- Check ingress `proxy-body-size` annotation matches PHP limits
+- Check ingress `proxy-body-size` annotation matches or exceeds `moodle.php.clientMaxBodySize`
+  - The chart will automatically validate this and fail installation if misconfigured
+  - If you see a validation error, update `ingress.annotations["nginx.ingress.kubernetes.io/proxy-body-size"]`
 - Ensure moodledata volume has sufficient space
 - Check permissions on moodledata directory (should be writable by user 65534)